RedHatInsights/ros-ocp-backend/deployment/kubernetes/docs/KUBERNETES-QUICKSTART.md

 # ROS-OCP Kubernetes Quick Start Guide

-This guide walks you through deploying and testing the ROS-OCP backend services on a KIND cluster using the Helm chart.
+This guide walks you through deploying and testing the ROS-OCP backend services on a KIND cluster using the Helm chart from the [ros-helm-chart repository](https://github.com/insights-onprem/ros-helm-chart).

+## Helm Chart Location

+The ROS-OCP Helm chart is maintained in a separate repository: **[insights-onprem/ros-helm-chart](https://github.com/insights-onprem/ros-helm-chart)**

+### Deployment Methods

+The deployment scripts in this repository automatically handle downloading and installing the latest Helm chart release:

+1. **Automated Installation** (Recommended): The `deploy-kind.sh` and `install-helm-chart.sh` scripts automatically download the latest chart release from GitHub
+2. **Manual Installation**: You can manually download and install specific chart versions
+3. **Development Mode**: Use `USE_LOCAL_CHART=true` to install from a local chart directory

+### Chart Features

+- **46 Kubernetes templates** for complete ROS-OCP stack deployment
+- **Platform detection** (Kubernetes vs OpenShift) with appropriate resource selection
+- **Automated CI/CD** with lint validation, version checking, and deployment testing
+- **Comprehensive documentation** and troubleshooting guides

 ## Prerequisites